hakyim/TO-DELETE-PrediXcan/Software/README.md

 PrediXcan is a gene-based association test that prioritizes genes that are likely to be causal for the phenotype.

 ##Reference
-Gamazon ER†, Wheeler HE†, Shah KP†, Mozaffari SV, Aquino-Michaels K, Carroll RJ, Eyler AE, Denny JC, Nicolae DL, Cox NJ, Im HK.
+Gamazon ER†, Wheeler HE†, Shah KP†, Mozaffari SV, Aquino-Michaels K, Carroll RJ, Eyler AE, Denny JC, Nicolae DL, Cox NJ, Im HK*.
 (2015) A gene-based association method for mapping traits using reference transcriptome data.
 Nat Genet. doi:10.1038/ng.3367.

+† equal contribution

 [An open access preprint can be found on BioRxiv](http://biorxiv.org/content/early/2015/06/17/020164)